ALL 2026 HASHIRI SHINCHA HAVE ARRIVED - TRY NOW WITH 10% OFF! CODE:

 5660

-The very first Shincha of the year 2025.
-Grown pesticide-free on the southern Pacific island of Yakushima, Japan, from the rare gourmet Sofu cultivar.
-Harvested on April 14th, 2025.
+The very first Shincha of 2026.
+Grown pesticide-free on the southern Pacific island of Yakushima, Japan, crafted from the rare gourmet Sofu cultivar.
 80g

 Character Maritime umami, elegant, grassy-hay, highly refreshing with a lingering sweetness